 For symptoms that are difficult to resolve, a doctor may recommend combining coal tar soap with a corticosteroid cream or lotion.

 In 2010, scientists analyzed data from 25 studies that looked at the use of coal tar soap for treating psoriasis.
-In 84% of the studies,
+In 84% of the studies, results showed that coal tar soap was effective.
+In 16%, the data showed no benefit of using coal tar soap.

 Tar soap has a strong odor that some people find unpleasant.
 It can also make the skin more vulnerable to sunburn.
 In some people, sunburn is a risk factor for psoriasis flares, so it is especially important for people who use tar soap to wear sunscreen.